RaveMaker/docker-bind9/README.md

 ## Entrypoint

 The entrypoint file `named.update` will update the serial of the zones in the master node.
-If you prefer to update the serial manually You can replace the entrypoint in the `docker-compose.yml` file to be the same as the slaves entrypoint.
+If you prefer to update the serial manually replace the entrypoint in the `docker-compose.yml` file to the same one as the slaves entrypoint.

 ## Debug